buckbaskin/stopsign/docs/Learning_Algorithm_Comparison.md

 This is representative where the image doesn't have a stopsign and is very common in the test data.
 The default behavior is to make the metric 0, so the average recall is very low.

+## Round 2: Results

+The resulting classification can be visualized with the demo video linked here.
+Coming Soon!

 ## Further Considerations

 For robot saftey, the robot should stop immediately if there is a stopsign visible.
 With a weaker mandate, the robot shouldn't stop working unless there is a stopsign.
 In terms of metrics, the robot should aim for high recall for saftey and high precision for allowing continued operation.